School Wide Learning Expectation:

 Use your imagination to design a setting that meets the assignment’s requirements.
 You could have a shopping cart collecting groceries, a space ship collecting asteroids, a dog collecting treats, a bee collecting pollen, etc.

 How will you score your game?
 Scoring based on the time to collect a fixed number of items is one approach.
-You could also make items continue to appear over a set amount of time, and score the number of items collected.
+You could also make items continue to appear over a set amount of time, and score the number of items collected before the time expires.

 Design one sprite for your “collector” and at least three sprites to be collected.
 Use the existing Scratch sprites or draw your own.